-Let’s dive into what schema markup is, Schema is a form of microdata that is used to enhance descriptions in the search results.
-This essentially makes the descriptions more appealing to the user when searching on Google and can help the user easily see ratings or sections of the site.
+Let’s dive into what schema markup is.
+Schema is a form of microdata that is used to enhance descriptions in the search results.
+This essentially makes the descriptions more appealing to the user when searching on Google.
+It can help the user easily see ratings or sections of the site.

 What is the difference between Schema, microdata and structured data?

 Schema.org is a project that provides a particular set of agreed-upon definitions for microdata tags.
-Microdata is one form of structured data that works with HTML5 and finally, structured data is a system of pairing a name with a value that helps search engines categorise and index your content.
+Microdata is one form of structured data that works with HTML5.
+Structured data is a system of pairing a name with a value that helps search engines categorise and index your content.

 How can this help with SEO?